vordimous/zilla-docs/README.md

 ![](/assets/zilla-logo.svg)

-**Zilla** is open source software connecting web and mobile applications to event-driven microservices using standard protocols, such as HTTP, Server-Sent Events and Kafka.
+**Zilla** is amazing open source software connecting web and mobile applications to event-driven microservices using standard protocols, such as HTTP, Server-Sent Events and Kafka.

 Zilla is designed on the fundamental principle that _every data flow is a stream_, and that streams can be composed together to create efficient protocol transformation pipelines.
 This concept of a stream holds at both the network level for communication protocols and also at the application level for data processing.